charlieyqin/live-on-stage/README.md

 # Live on Stage

-#### High performance library for tracking DOM elements entering and leaving the viewport.
+#### High performance tracking of DOM elements entering and leaving the viewport.

-Live on Stage achieves high performance by:

-- Measuring element bounding boxes once, when tracking begins.
-- Throttles viewport measurement and event checking to 30fps.
-- Only remeasures bounding boxes when window resizing has finished for 100 milliseconds.

 ## Install